puppetlabs/puppet-docs/source/hiera/2.0/puppet.markdown

 ### Using the Lookup Functions From Templates

 In general, don't use the Hiera functions from templates.
-That pattern is too obscure, and will hurt your code's maintainability --- if a co-author of your code needs to change the Hiera invocations and is searching `.pp` files for them, they might miss the extra invocations in the template.
+That pattern is too obscure, and hurts your code's maintainability --- if a co-author of your code needs to change the Hiera invocations and is searching `.pp` files for them, they might miss the extra invocations in the template.
 Even if only one person is maintaining this code, they're likely to make similar mistakes after a few months have passed.

 It's much better to use the lookup functions in a Puppet manifest, assign their value to a local variable, and then reference the variable from the template.
 This keeps the function calls isolated in one layer of your code, where they'll be easy to find if you need to modify them later or document them for other users.